ava-labs/subnet-evm/cmd/README.md

 	if readOnly {
 		return nil, remainingGas, vmerrs.ErrWriteProtection
 	}
-	// attempts to unpack [input] into the arguments to the SetGreetingInput.
+	// Attempts to unpack [input] into the arguments to the SetGreetingInput.
 	// Assumes that [input] does not include selector
 	// You can use unpacked [inputStruct] variable in your code inputStr, err := UnpackSetGreetingInput(input)